Strandgade 30: Johan David Vogel

 The property was acquired by Johan David Vogel (1769-1829) in 1788.
 He was originally from Aabenraa.
 In 1797, he was also licensed as a merchant (grosserer).
 He traded on the Danish West Indies with his own fleet of merchant ships.

 Vogel's property was home to 31 residents in three households at the 1801 census.
 Johan David Vogel resided in the building with his wife Echardine Lovise Vogel, their four children (aged two to eight), an office clerk, a brewer, a brewer's apprentice, a caretaker, a coachman, a female cook, a maid and a seamstress.
-Jens Lind, a ship captain and slave trader, resided in the building with his wife Anthonette Philipine [Lind], their two sons (aged one and two), a male servant and a coachman.
+Jens Lind, a ship captain and slave trader, resided in the building with his wife Anthonette Phili [Lind], their two sons (aged one and two), a male servant and a coachman.
 Niels Lund, a courier, resided in the building with his wife Cathrine Magdalene Lund, their 15-year-old daughter, a five-year-old foster daughter, one maid and two lodgers (sailor and master carpenter).

 Vogel's property was listed as No. 43 in the new cadastre of 1806.
 He owned it until 1819.
 In 1801–19, he also owned a warehouse at Overgaden Neden Vamdet 47.